sugarchain-project/sugarchain-project.github.io/README.md

 https://sugarchain.org

-> **Abstract.** Sugarchain is the world's fastest PoW blockchain that the first Native SegWit (Bech32) built-in by default.
-Unlike Bitcoin, Sugarchain has no rounding errors when block reward is halving.
+> **Abstract.** Sugarchain is the world's fastest PoW blockchain, that has the first Native SegWit (Bech32) built-in by default.
+Unlike Bitcoin, Sugarchain has no rounding errors when the block reward is halved.
 Its launching was a fair distribution and following Nakamoto's one-CPU-one-vote.

 Introduction